Freedom FilesFreedom Files

 Turkey Citizenship by Investment: Why Americans Are Buying Turkish Passports in 2026

 Americans are moving more capital into Turkey's citizenship-by-investment program than into almost any other second-passport route on earth right now, and the reason has less to do with travel than most explanations lead with.
-The Turkish passport is a recoverable-capital play, a geopolitical hedge, and – since the June 2026 gazetting of Law No. 7582 – one of the most efficient long-term tax bases available in any CBI jurisdiction.
-That combination is why the calls keep coming.
+The Turkish passport is a recoverable-capital play, a geopolitical hedge, and, since the June 2026 gazetting of Law No. 7582, one of the most efficient long-term tax bases available in any CBI jurisdiction.
+That combination is why the calls come in without stop.

-This piece walks through how the program actually works, where the honest risks sit, and how to know whether Turkey belongs in your Plan B – or whether a European golden visa or a Caribbean CBI is the cleaner fit.
+This piece walks through how the program works in practice, where the plain risks live, and how to know whether Turkey belongs in your Plan B, or whether a European golden visa or a Caribbean CBI is the cleaner fit.

 Or watch the deep dive here: